MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/methods-auto/numbersequence/numbersequence-data-type.md

 ---
-title: "NumberSequence Data Type"
+title: "NumberSequence data type"
-description: "Is a complex data type for creating and managing number sequences in the database." ms.author: solsen ms.date: 08/15/2024 ms.topic: reference
+description: "Is a complex data type for creating and managing number sequences in the database." ms.author: solsen ms.date: 08/26/2024 ms.topic: reference
 author: SusanneWindfeldPedersen
+ms.reviewer: solsen
 ---
 [//]: # (START>DO_NOT_EDIT)
 [//]: # (IMPORTANT:Do not edit any of the content between here and the END>DO_NOT_EDIT.)
 [//]: # (Any modifications should be made in the .xml files in the ModernDev repo.)
-# NumberSequence Data Type
+# NumberSequence Data type
 > **Version**: _Available or changed with runtime version 4.0._

 Is a complex data type for creating and managing number sequences in the database.